 "Planning is about creating great places to live, work and play.
 It's about making sure we can all live well together in a sustainable way." - Phil Williams, RTPI President 2016

 Planning can be used to teach many aspects of the curriculum in both primary and secondary schools.
 For example the geography curriculum provides much scope to explore planning-related topics, but many other subjects, such as citizenship, history, design, law, politics, science all relate to planning towns, cities or the countryside.

 Teachers can gain an understanding of what town planning is, in a number of ways:

 - You can access RTPI lesson resources online.

-- Develop students' understanding of how the built environment affects them and how they can get involved in the planning process
+- Develop pupils' understanding of how the built environment affects them and how they can get involved in the planning process;

-- Raise expectations for students for jobs in planning and the built environment
+- Raise expectations and attainment for jobs in planning and the built environment.

 - RTPI Learn is a series of free interactive introductory modules on various aspects of professional planning issues.